biggiecam/biggie.github.io/Readme.md

 # List Of Things To Do!!
 - [ ] Finish settign up repo and all the files
 - [ ] Link repo page to main Website for C4M3R0N
 - [ ] Finish designing the main website
+- [ ] Finish designing the business part of the website
+- [ ]
 - [ ] Learn more about objective-c